 Prior to 2015, all unauthorised absences of more than 24 hours were recorded on the SSDA903 using placement codes M1, M2, or M3.
 However, from 2015 there is a separate module for collecting information on children who are missing or away from placement without authorisation (see section 2.8).
 In relation to the placement type codeset, if a child goes missing or is away from placement without authorisation, he/she should continue to be recorded as being at the placement he/she was at immediately prior to the missing incident.
-This applies to children who were missing at 31 March 2014 and coded as M1/M2/M3 at that point-from 1 April 2014 they should be recorded as being at their placement type prior to the missing episode.
+This applies to children who were missing at 31 March 2014 and coded as M1/M2/M3 at that point.
+In the 2015 return, these children should be recoded as being at their placement type prior to the missing episode, and the start date of the first episode in the 2014-15 return should match the start date of the episode of the preceding placement prior to the missing episode.
+Where a child was in a foster placement (with placement type code Q1) prior to the missing episode, the first episode returned in the 2014-15 return should be a foster placement with code U1-U3.
+For example, if a child was in a foster placement from 1 January 2012 to 5 February 2014, code Q1, then went missing on 5 February and was still missing at 31 March 2014, the first episode for this child in the 2014 to 2015 return should be a foster placement (code U1/U2/U3) with start date 1 January 2012.
 If he/she changes placement following the missing episode then a new episode and placement type should be recorded for that child in the usual way.